microsoft/aed-rust-learn-content/generic-types-traits/includes/4-exercise-2-implement-an-iterator.md

 # Exercise 2 - Implement an Iterator

-In this exercise you'll be requested to implement a iterator that returns equal items in a sequence grouped in vectors, such as:
+In this exercise you'll implement a iterator that returns equal items in a sequence grouped in vectors, such as:

 - **input:** `[ 1, 1, 2, 1, 3, 3 ]`
 - **output:** `[ [1, 1], [2], [1], [3, 3] ]`

 Your goal is to finish writing the implementation of the `Iterator` trait for the `Group` struct, which will be responsible for keeping the data state in its `inner` field between iterations.

 Note that the generic type `T` will need to be an implementor of the trait `PartialEq` since you'll need to compare values to perform this assignment.
 But don't worry about that, because that part is already solved for you at the `impl<T: PartialEq>` segment.

 ```rust
 struct Groups<T> {